 What a sight met my eyes!
 So unlike what I had seen when driving to work twelve hours earlier.

-Millions of big snowflakes falling gently, dancing past the bright outdoor lights that lit up the backyard.
+But, now!
+Standing silently alongside Heather, neither of us saying a word, I saw snow, snow, gorgeously white snow, covering all the ugly, indeed, all earth itself.
+It was still coming down.
+Millions of snowflakes, the big and gently falling kind, dancing radiantly past the bright outdoor lights that lit up the backyard.
 They glittered and twinkled like I imagine the wings of angels will sparkle with colors when I see them.

 I too now gazed rapt.
 This was another world.
 Not just covered but adorned.